As our focus returns to Customer Research, here is a quick review of research innovations on show across the world.

 Greenbook is one of my favourite sites for keeping up-to-date with research innovations in the USA.
 At present their site is dominated by content from the Insight & Innovation Exchange North America (IIEX NA), recently held in Atlanta.

-One useful posts highlights the best debriefs of the event available across the wider web.
+One useful post highlights the best debriefs of the event available across the wider web.
 Here are two debriefs that I thought worth sharing.

 With regards to virtual reality, which has been slowly growing in insight usage, it sounds like the innovation showcase was well worth seeing (especially for shopper insights).